pcsco45/iris-model/README.md

 # iris-model
-ML model to classify petals based on the Iris dataset
+ML model to search and classify petals based on the Iris dataset